Volpone: Adaptations

-Volpone was adapted by Jules Romains and Stefan Zweig in their 1928 production, with the ending changed so that Mosca ends up with Volpone's money.
+Volpone was adapted by Jules Romains and Stefan Zweig.
+Their French-language version was produced in 1928, with the ending changed so that Mosca ends up with Volpone's money.
 This version was used by George Antheil in his 1953 opera Volpone.

 In 1941 a French film version was released, under the direction of noted filmmaker Maurice Tourneur.
 Begun in 1938 by Jacques de Baroncelli, the production shut down because of financial difficulties.
 Tourneur took over and the shooting resumed in 1940.
 This version also used portions of the adaptation by Romains and Zweig.

 An adaptation by Alphons Silbermann ran at the Independent Theatre, Sydney from 3 April to 21 June 1947.

+Wally Pone, King of Soho, Lionel Bart's musical adaptation, ran for eight weeks at London's Unity Theatre from 18 July 1958.

 A short-lived 1964 Broadway musical adaptation entitled Foxy moved the play's setting to the Yukon during the gold rush of 1898.

 It was adapted for Australian television in 1968.

 The stage adaptation Sly Fox, by Larry Gelbart, updated the setting from Renaissance Venice to 19th century San Francisco, and changed the tone from satire to farce.

 The Honey Pot is a 1967 film by Joseph L. Mankiewicz based on Volpone, although with a romantic subplot and sentimental trappings.
 It featured Rex Harrison in the main role, Cliff Robertson as Mosca ("McFly"), and Maggie Smith as the love interest.
 A portion of the original play is presented in private performance for Harrison's character, who states that it is his favourite.